flux-framework/flux-core/doc/man1/flux-update.rst

 .. program:: flux update

-flux-update(1) requests an update of one or more attributes for an active (pending or running) job.
+:program:`flux update` requests an update of one or more attributes for an active (pending or running) job.
 Updates are permitted and validated by the job manager before being applied to the job.

 Keys are expressed as period-delimited strings corresponding to an attribute